bhargav-naik/projects/Projects.md

 - Leading development effort and integration with other systems
 - Planning of release milestones and onboarding first machine learning model

-#### Feature Meta-repository : Project aims to create system where are Data Scientist can configure the call graph to procure features needed for machine learning model
-- Mentoring junior developer to evaluate different solutions
-- Review of High level design, low level design, development milestones
-- Responsible for infra setup (Redis and Hbase) for TNS team

-#### Hadoop alerting and monitoring : Aim of the project was to make the alerting and monitoring robust such that any unhealthy process in hadoop cluster is surfaced and corrective measures can be taken immediately
-- Designed the solution using nagios_procs plugin which publishes process health status
-- Debian packaging of the solution and deployment on hadoop cluster using ansible
-- Created graphs, alerts using Flipkart alerting monitoring framework

-#### CICD pipeline for web-services : Aim of this project was to remove manual intervention in deployment lifecycle and reduce time to production for any newly developed code
-- Evaluation of different approaches ansible, jenkins, in-house deployment service
-- Development/testing of robust deployment template which enabled one click deployment
-- Gave a talk on onboarding and debugging issues with deployment
-- Impact - Manual intervention completely eliminated in deployment process
-- We have 5 microservices, 20 boxes running in this setup
-- Guided User Service team which maintains 40 node cluster of microservice to onboard to the solution

-#### Framework for REST services and Audit logging : Aim of this project was to create framework which enables async audit logging, integration with flipkart alerting & monitoring framework, meets Service Level Agreement (SLA) of 100ms response time for REST Endpoints
-- Wrote a wrapper for IO calls using Netflix Hystrix  which is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable
-- Integrated with multiple REST services for the first use case
-- Developed Kafka consumers to ingest audit data is audit store
-- Performance testing to meet the Service Level Agreement (SLA) requirements 100ms response time with 15K QPS
-- Created scripted dashboard for monitoring the web services
-- Wrote parameterized scripts for setting up the alerts for all future use cases

 #### Disable "Cash On delivery" payment option : Aim of this project was to identify the fraudulent users to disable "Cash On delivery" payment option on orders.
 - Collaboration with the data science team to understand feature definition
 - Generation of one time feature dump for training the machine learning models